 TeamStaff accounts for its revenues in accordance with EITF 99-19, Reporting Revenues Gross as a Principal Versus Net as an Agent, and SAB 104, Revenue Recognition.
-TeamStaff recognizes all amounts billed to its temporary staffing customers as gross revenue because, among other things, TeamStaff is the primary obligor in the temporary staffing arrangement; TeamStaff has pricing latitude; TeamStaff selects temporary employees for a given assignment from a broad pool of individuals; TeamStaff is at risk for the payment of its direct costs; and, TeamStaff assumes a significant amount of other risks and liabilities as an employer of its temporary employees, and therefore, is deemed to be a principal in regard to these services.
+TeamStaff recognizes all amounts billed to its temporary staffing customers as gross revenue because, among other things, TeamStaff is the primary obligor in the temporary staffing arrangement; TeamStaff has pricing latitude; TeamStaff selects temporary employees for a given assignment from a broad pool of individuals; TeamStaff is at risk for the payment of its direct costs; and TeamStaff assumes a significant amount of other risks and liabilities as an employer of its temporary employees, and therefore, is deemed to be a principal in regard to these services.
 TeamStaff also recognizes as gross revenue and as unbilled receivables, on an accrual basis, any such amounts that relate to services performed by temporary employees which have not yet been billed to the customer as of the end of the accounting period.

-Revenues related to retroactive billings in 2008 (see Note 4) from an agency of the Federal government are recognized when: (1) the Company develops and calculates an amount for such prior period services and has a contractual right to bill for such amounts under its arrangements and (2) there are no remaining unfulfilled conditions for approval of such billings.
+Revenues related to retroactive billings in 2008 (see Note 4 to the Consolidated Financial Statements) from an agency of the Federal government are recognized when: (1) the Company develops and calculates an amount for such prior period services and has a contractual right to bill for such amounts under its arrangements and (2) there are no remaining unfulfilled conditions for approval of such billings.
 The related direct costs, principally comprised of salaries and benefits, are recognized to match the recognized reimbursements from the Federal agency; upon approval, wages are processed for payment to the employees.

 During the year ended September 30, 2008, TeamStaff recognized revenues of \$10.8 million and direct costs of \$10.2 million related to these non-recurring arrangements.
-At December 31, 2008, the amount of the remaining accounts receivable with the DVA approximates \$9.3 million and accrued liabilities for salaries to employees and related benefits totaled \$8.7 million.
-Accounts receivable includes \$7.6 million that was unbilled to the DVA at December 31, 2008.
+At March 31, 2009, the amount of the remaining accounts receivable with the DVA approximates \$9.3 million and accrued liabilities for salaries to employees and related benefits totaled \$8.7 million.
+Accounts receivable includes \$7.6 million that was unbilled to the DVA at March 31, 2009.
+At present, the Company expects to collect such amounts by the end of the current fiscal year.

 Staffing (whether medical or administrative) revenue is recognized as service is rendered.
 TeamStaff bills its clients based on an hourly rate.
-The hourly rate is intended to cover TeamStaff's direct labor costs of the temporary employees, plus an estimate to cover overhead expenses and a profit margin.
+The hourly rate is intended to cover TeamStaff's direct labor costs of the temporary employees, plus an estimate for overhead expenses and a profit margin.
 Additionally, commissions from permanent placements are included in revenue as placements are made.
 Commissions from permanent placements result from the successful placement of a medical staffing employee to a customer's workforce as a permanent employee.
 The Company also reviews the status of such placements to assess the Company's future performance obligations under such contracts.